-To participate in the Green Dawg program, a representative from the applying UW Seattle RSO should be selected as the designated point of contact, and should complete the online application form.
+To participate, a representative from the applying UW Seattle RSO should be selected as the designated point of contact, and should complete the online application form.
 Once the form is filled out, you will receive an email from us within a few days with more information as well as sustainability resources available to you.

 How was the program developed?

-A student intern with UW Sustainability initiated the program, and brought together staff and student members from various departments on campus who have expertise in different aspects of sustainability and Student Life affairs (see below).
-Other interested student interns helped to develop the framework and criteria for the program by writing an intensive project proposal that outlined strategies, goals and more.
-Staff members of UW Sustainability provided resources and expertise in the functioning of the established Green Certification programs that the office offers, while staff from the Student Life Office provided guidance on how best to engage student groups.
+An intern with UW Sustainability initiated the program, bringing together staff and students who had expertise in different aspects of sustainability or student life affairs (see below).
+The initiating intern developed framework and criteria for the program by writing an intensive project proposal outlining strategies, goals and more.
+Staff members of UW Sustainability provided resources and expertise they had gathered from UW Sustainability's established Green Certification programs, and the Student Activities Office provided guidance on how best to engage student groups.
 After the UW Sustainability Director approved the project proposal for a pilot year, the student interns worked on developing informational materials to market the program to the student body.
 By working with UW sustainability staff members, and student groups life EcoReps and CSF, the Green Dawgs team was able to assemble resources to implement the pilot program.
 The focus of the team’s research was accessible sustainability, that is, the way that both individual students and clubs could participate in sustainable action easily and within their day to day lives.

 Why is the Green Dawg Program Important?